Measuring and mitigating overreliance to build human-compatible AI: Discussion

-\textit{Response}: Paradoxically, as AI becomes more capable, detecting when they err becomes more difficult, as their outputs continue to appear increasingly convincing~\cite{bender2021dangers}.
-Even as capabilities accelerate, these systems will -- or we argue, should -- still require human oversight due to legal and societal reasons~\citep{bhatt2025learning,steyvers2022bayesian}.
-Thus, advancing AI capabilities make measuring overreliance \textit{more} essential, not \textit{less}, to deploying AI for the benefit of all.
+A second tension concerns whether overreliance is a transient problem.
+One might expect that as AI systems become increasingly sophisticated, overreliance concerns will naturally diminish: with hypothetically ``superhuman'' AI that rarely makes mistakes, traditional cases of overreliance would become increasingly rare.
+Paradoxically, however, as AI becomes more capable, detecting when these systems err becomes more difficult, as their outputs appear increasingly convincing~\cite{bender2021dangers}.
+Even as capabilities accelerate, these systems will still require human oversight for legal and societal reasons~\citep{bhatt2025learning,steyvers2022bayesian}.
+Advancing AI capabilities thus make measuring overreliance \textit{more} essential, not \textit{less}, to deploying AI for the benefit of all.

-\paragraph{\textbf{Overreliance should be primarily addressed through building societal resilience.}} Some may argue that addressing overreliance through technical improvements or human-AI interaction design will prove ultimately fruitless because the core challenges exist at the societal and institutional levels.